vos1968/iredbashsql/README.md

 # iredbashsql
-iRedmail bash sql script to add domains and users.
+iRedmail bash sql script to add domains, users and aliases.

 Ver - 0.1: Getting started on this project.